 - Accommodation: Hestia Ilmarine or similar

-Today you meet with your driver and after a bus transfer you shall begin your first bicycle trip through National Park Lahemaa, which is one of the last unspoiled regions of the Baltic coast.
+Today you meet with your driver, and after a minibus transfer, you shall begin your first bicycle trip through National Park Lahemaa, which is one of the last unspoiled regions of the Baltic coast.

 - Cycling for the day: 53 km